-When it comes to buying a wine cooler, perhaps the biggest decision you will have to make is whether the unit will be freestanding or built-in.
+When it comes to buying a wine cooler, perhaps the biggest decision you will have to make is whether the unit will be freestanding, built in or an integrated wine cooler.
 The type of wine cooler you choose will depend entirely on your personal preference, the size of your wine collection and the available space you have in your home.
 Let’s take a look at the differences between the three types:

 Freestanding wine coolers are designed to be installed as stand-alone units, away from other surfaces and appliances.
 These units are designed to dissipate heat from the back so they need to be positioned with adequate space around their back and sides.
 If the vents are blocked, the unit will not be able to circulate air properly so it is extremely important to ensure it is properly positioned.
 There is a huge range of freestanding units on the market that are perfect for storing large collections of wine.
 They are great because they provide ultimate flexibility in terms of where they can be positioned and they are incredibly easy to install.

-As you might have guessed from the name, built-in units are designed to be literally ‘built-in’ to cabinets and under countertops.
+Built In Wine Coolers, as you might have guessed from the name, built-in units are designed to be literally ‘built-in’ to cabinets and under counter wine coolers are incredibly popular.
 These coolers are great because they are designed to be seamlessly integrated into your kitchen or living space, without having too much of an impact on the overall décor.
 As built-in units dissipate heat from the front of the unit, rather than the back, they can be positioned almost anywhere, providing they are protected from movement and UV rays.
 They can also be installed as freestanding units if required.

 What cooling technology should you go for?